A duality relation between non-spherical mirror optical cavities and its application to gravitational-wave detectors: Application of the duality relation using Mesa Beams and Mexican-Hat cavities

 \subsection{Construction of Mesa beams in Cartesian coordinate system}

 Nearly-flat Mesa beams are constructed by coherently superimposing minimal Gaussians, namely Gaussian modes with the smallest possible spot size at the cavity mirrors, $\sigma_{\rm min}=\sqrt{L/(2k)}$, whose axes are parallel to the cavity axis and lie within a cylinder centered at the cavity axis.
 At the middle of the cavity, the axes intercept with the constant-$z$ plane in a disk $\mathcal{D}$, with radius $p$.
-It is evident that such a construction will give a rather flat intensity profile in the central region of the end mirror with radius $\sim p$; beyond this radius, the intensity profile falls off as a Gaussian with decay length $\sigma_{\rm min}$, which is conceivably the fastest possible~\cite{osv,mbi,mbis}.
+It is evident that such a construction will give a rather flat intensity profile in the central region of the end mirror with radius $\sim p$; beyond this radius, the intensity profile falls off as a Gaussian with decay length $\sigma_{\rm min}$~\cite{osv,mbi}.

-The complex amplitude of the nearly-flat mesa beam (fundamental mode of the corresponding cavity) at the center of the cavity is of the form
+The complex amplitude of the nearly-flat Mesa beam (fundamental mode of the corresponding cavity) at the center of the cavity is of the form

 Here $\sigma$ is the waist size, which we leave general (rather than setting $\sigma=\sigma_{\rm min}$) for the moment.
 The duality image of $v_{\rm f}$ is

 with